PFTL/website/content/blog/27_Custom_CRM.rst

     raw_email = b'\n'.join(msg[1])
     parsed_email = email.message_from_bytes(raw_email)

 You are free to explore each step independently to try to understand what is available in your message.
-The ``parsed_email`` has a lot of information, not only regarding who sent the message and to whom, but also the server used, spam filtering options, etc. We would like to show the contents of the e-mail, both the html and the text formats, so we can do the following:
+The ``parsed_email`` has a lot of information, not only regarding who sent the message and to whom but also the server used, spam filtering options, etc. We would like to show the contents of the e-mail, both the HTML and the text formats, so we can do the following:

 .. code-block:: ipython3